 A new Line 35 connecting Esplanade with Weldoeners/Bienfaiteurs will ensure the continuation of the part of Line 3’s route between Esplanade and Heembeek that will not be taken over by the new Line 10.

-According to Brieuc de Meeûs, CEO of MIVB/STIB, the streetcar line’s arrival is a crucial step in Brussels’s sustainable development.
+According to Brieuc de Meeûs, CEO of MIVB/STIB, the arrival of the streetcar line is a crucial step in Brussels’s sustainable development.

 Comments